-This Order is effective immediately and shall supersede Executive Orders 02-03, 05-01, 12-06, and 14-04, which are hereby rescinded.
+This Order is effective immediately and shall supersede 18-01, which is hereby rescinded.
 Reporting mechanisms to be established by the Council under this Order shall supersede those specified in Executive Order 04-01.

 This Order is not intended to confer, and does not confer, any legal right or entitlement, and shall not be used as a basis for legal challenges to any rule or to any other action or inaction of the governmental entities and employees subject to it.